Acrimony Ending, Explained

 Who is the Villain in Acrimony?

 ‘Acrimony’ heavily emphasizes on hearing both sides of the story before making hastened judgments.
-Individual character moralities in the film are not black or white, but grey.
+The morality of individual characters in the film is not black or white but grey.
 Initially, we are led to believe that Melinda is the perfect, loyal wife to Robert, driven to her wit’s end by her husband’s betrayal and self-serving behavior.
 Initially, the tale is told solely through Melinda’s point of view.
-She hems, haws and laments, and we go along for the ride.
-Only once we’ve invested ourselves in Melinda’s narration and character, do we realize that Melinda is the most unreliable of all narrators.
+She hems, has, and laments, and we go along for the ride.
+Only once we’ve invested ourselves in Melinda’s narration and character do we realize that Melinda is the most unreliable of all narrators.

 Along with Melinda, we, too, leap to conclusions about Robert’s unfaithful motives.
 But throughout the film, we learn that Robert is far from what Melinda makes him out to be.
 He’s thoughtful and perceptive – he returns Melinda’s money in full with an exceptional amount of interest.
 He also shows profound compassion – he’s eternally grateful to Diana for her support and pledges to marry her.
 With this, the movie turns the tropes of hero and villain on their heads and makes us confront the complexities and dualities of its characters.